stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

     }
 }
 ```

+TODO - this is very out of date

 Next we implement a convenience factory to create and configure a pool allocator based on the hardware: